 Each December, we want you to gather with family to sing: “O Christmas tree, o Christmas tree, how tasty are your needles!”
 That’s right: the decapitated conifer tree you’ve drug into your home actually has delicious culinary uses.

 No, you don’t want to slice up your Christmas tree with a chainsaw and serve it next to gramma’s roast at Christmas dinner.
 Instead, think of the needles on your Christmas tree as an intense but nuanced flavoring, like a spice or an herb, that will add unique flavor characteristics to food and drink creations of your choosing.

 And as you’ll also learn in this Edible Christmas Tree Guide, your Christmas tree can be used to flavor both sweet and savory dishes alike.

-Read the whole article or use this table of contents to scroll right to the section(s) you’re interested in:
+Read the whole article or use this table of contents to jump right to the section(s) you’re interested in:

 - Safety warnings

-- What are the most popular Christmas trees?
+- What are the most popular Christmas tree species?

 - Quick guide to identifying EDIBLE conifers (including your Christmas tree)